Dmitri Alperovitch: CrowdStrike

-In late 2011, along with entrepreneur George Kurtz and Gregg Marston, Dmitri Alperovitch co-founded and became the chief technology officer of CrowdStrike, a security technology company focused on helping enterprises and governments protect their intellectual property and secrets against cyberespionage and cybercrime.
+In late 2011, along with entrepreneur George Kurtz and Gregg Marston, Dmitri Alperovitch co-founded and became the chief technology officer of CrowdStrike, a security technology company focused on helping enterprises and governments protect their intellectual property and secrets against cyber espionage and cybercrime.

 In 2015, CapitalG (formerly Google Capital), led a $100 million capital drive for CrowdStrike.
 The firm brought on board senior FBI executives, such as Shawn Henry, former executive assistant director (EAD) of the FBI's Criminal, Cyber, Response and Services Branch, and Steve Chabinsky, former deputy assistant director of the FBI's Cyber Division.
 By May 2017, CrowdStrike had received $256 million in funding from Warburg Pincus, Accel Partners, and Google Capital and its stock was valued at just under $1 billion.

 In June 2019, the company made an initial public offering (IPO) on the NASDAQ, which valued the company at over $10 billion.

 Silverado Policy Accelerator

 In February 2020, Alperovitch left CrowdStrike to launch the Silverado Policy Accelerator, a nonprofit focused on solving policy challenges connected to great power competition between the U.S. and its adversaries.
 The organization focuses in particular on policy issues related to military strategy, cybersecurity, international trade and industrial security, and economic and energy security.
 Silverado Policy Accelerator launched in March 2021 with Alperovitch as its executive chairman.

 In December 2021, Alperovitch correctly predicted the 2022 Russian invasion of Ukraine, which began in February 2022.
 Alperovitch, who is a strong critic of Russia's leader Vladimir Putin, said: "For Putin, it's really not about whether he can capture a village and keep it occupied.
 His determination from day one has been to control Ukraine, to prevent Ukraine from being part of the Western alliance."

 On November 11, 2022, he was personally sanctioned by the Ministry of Foreign Affairs (Russia) and banned from entry to Russia, along with David Petraeus, James Stavridis and Ian Bremmer.

 In December 2024, along with Cold War historian Sergey Radchenko, Alperovitch proposed that the incoming Trump administration try to pry North Korea away from the emerging Russia-China-Iran axis and attempt to negotiate a peace deal that does not demand full denuclearization but instead prioritizes nonproliferation, moratorium on nuclear tests, end to provocative missile launches and termination of cyber attacks against the West.

+In January 2025, Alperovitch predicted that Israel would likely bomb Iran later that year, which did occur in June 2025.

+On Sunday February 22, 2026, he predicted that the US would launch a war against Iran sometime that week.
+The attacks began on Saturday February 28.